IN THE NEWS

 WHCRWA Documentary Video

-The West Harris County Regional Water Authority (WHCRWA) has created a comprehensive new documentary video addressing the progress to secure a long-term water supply featuring the following:
+The West Harris County Regional Water Authority (WHCRWA) has created a comprehensive documentary video addressing the progress to secure a long-term water supply featuring the following:

 - Interviews with members of our partnership teams